-- 1. Keep your accounting system as simple as possible.
-This not only makes the Auditor happy but also makes it easier for the Treasurer when he/she is asked questions at a Meeting.
+- Keep your accounting system as simple as possible.
+This not only makes the Auditor (if applicable), happy but also makes it easier for the Treasurer when asked questions at a Meeting.

 - 2. The system revolves around the Cash Book, which can also be known as the Ledger.
 The minimum columns needed would be:

 - a.
 INCOME

 - i.
 Date (of receipt of money)

 - ii.
 Receipt Number

 - iii.
 From (whom it was received)

 - iv.
 Details (what it is for)

 - v.
 Amount (of the receipt)

 - vi.
 Bank (the total of column 5 actually banked)

 - b.
 EXPENDITURE

 - i.
 Date (of payment out)

 - ii.
-Cheque Number
+Cheque Number/payment type/DD reference number

 - iii.
 Payee (to whom paid)

 - iv.
 Details (what it was paid for)

 - v.
 Amount